adrianhuebner/adriahuebner.github.io/README.md

 # Welcome to My Learning Journal
 ## In this journal, I will be recording information that I learn while attending Code Fellows.

+My name is Adrian Huebner, I currently work at Starbucks and am furthering my education by attending Code Fellows.
+In my spare time where I am not making coffee or studying or tutoring my stuborn godchild, I am reading a book from my vast libray.
 Link to my profile: https://github.com/adrianhuebner

 ### 17 June 2019 --Growth Mindset Thinking---